atsuch/MRiShare_regionalWM_Age_analysis/README.md

 ## Usage Notes

-To reproduce the figures/tables in the associated publication, download dataset asociated with the paper from https://datadryad.org/stash/dataset/doi:10.5061/dryad.cvdncjt4m and place it in 'data'folder.
+To reproduce the figures/tables in the associated publication, download dataset asociated with the paper from https://datadryad.org/stash/dataset/doi:10.5061/dryad.cvdncjt4m and place it in 'data' folder.

 ## Citation